 Energy recovery from incineration and the respective energy substitution at the end of life results in a credit as reported in the End of Life stage.

 Resource use

-In table 5 the parameters describing resource use are presented for all the lifecycle stages for a one year usage.
+In the tables 6 and 7 the parameters describing resource use are presented for all the lifecycle stages for a one year usage.